safrankamate/byte-packer/README.md

 The following sections describe potential improvements to the library.
 Feel free to offer comments or suggestions as Issues.

-## Error handling

-Currently, the only intentional exception is thrown when `unpack()` is called without a schema for a non-self-describing payload.
-In all other cases, the library naively assumes that all schemas, input objects and payloads are valid.
-If something does go wrong, the resulting exception is likely to be difficult to interpret (and subsequently debug) for anyone who is not intimately familiar with the library's implementation.
-The following validations and proactive exceptions may make the library more user-friendly:

-- `pack()`:

-  - Assert that `objects` is an array.
-  - Assert that `schema` is an object, and has a `fields` property, which is an array.
-  - For each field:
-    - Assert that the field has a `name` property, which is a non-empty string.
-    - Assert that the field has a `type` property, which is one of the allowed types.
-    - Assert that if the field's `type` is `enum`, then it has an `enumOf` property, and that:
-      - it is a non-empty array of strings
-      - all of its items are unique
-  - For each item in the array during processing:
-    - Assert that it is an object.
-    - Assert that each field listed in the schema has the correct value type.
-    - Assert that non-nullable fields have non-nullish (`null` or `undefined`) values.
-    - Assert that fields of an `enum` type have a string value that is included in the array included in the schema.

-- `unpack()`:
-  - Assert that `payload` is an `ArrayBuffer`.
-  - If `schema` is present, validate it the same way as described above.
-  - In a self-describing payload:
-    - Assert that each field has a valid type.
-    - Assert that each field with an `enum` type has a non-zero option count.
-  - When processing values:
-    - Assert that strings are in valid UTF-8 format.
-    - Assert that boolean values are either 1 or 0.

 ## Tests

 Currently, tests are written in plain NodeJS, and only serve to test basic functionality.
 A more thorough suite of tests would be desirable, adhering to the following requirements: